 As you can see, it is tiny and not very noticeable at all.
 If it really bothered me, I could simply touch up the paint.

 As far as cleaning, I have simply swept and mopped my painted floors the same way I would any other hard surface flooring with no problems.

 The sealer I used has been one of the biggest keys to the durability of this project and has held up great.
 I used porch and floor paint followed by Rust-Oleum Varathane Clear Water-Based Polyurethane, Satin Finish.

-I am extremely happy that I stenciled a pattern on the largest area of the floor because it hides dust and dirt so well.
-(I used this Paisley Allover Stencil by Cutting Edge.)
+I am extremely happy that I stenciled a pattern on the main area of the floor because it hides dust and dirt so well.
+(I used this Paisley Allover Stencil by Cutting Edge Stencils.)